Treatment for menorrhagia

 - Endometrial ablation or resection to remove all or part of the lining of the uterus

-- Hysterectomy to surgically remove the uterus and you will stop having your period.
+- A hysterectomy to surgically remove the uterus, and you will stop having your period.

-There are other treatments for menorrhagia and the natural methods of treatment for menorrhagia, have been proven to cause no side effects.
-We will discuss all pros and cons of natural treatments for menorrhagia later in this article.
+There are other treatments for menorrhagia, and the natural methods of treatment for menorrhagia have been proven to cause no side effects.
+We will discuss all the pros and cons of natural treatments for menorrhagia later in this article.

 What is menorrhagia?

 Menorrhagia is a common disorder in women.
-Menorrhagia is the medical term for a heavy period or menstrual bleeding lasting for longer than 7 days.
+Menorrhagia is the medical term for a heavy period of menstrual bleeding lasting for longer than seven days.
 About 1 in every 20 women has menorrhagia.
-Some of the bleedings can be very heavy, meaning you would change your tampon or pad after less than 2 hours.
+Some bleeding can be very heavy, meaning you would change your tampon or pad after less than 2 hours.
 It can also mean you pass clots the size of a quarter or even larger.

 If you are experiencing weakness and disruption to everyday life due to heavy bleeding, you should ask your doctor for treatment options.

 Causes of a heavy period (menorrhagia).